City-of-Helsinki/tilavarauspalvelu-robot/SETUP_GUIDE.md

 **Example**: First run all tests to identify failures, then re-run only the specific failed suite (e.g., `Tests_user_desktop_FI.robot`) to verify if the failure is reproducible.

 1. **Re-run the failed test** - Run the same test again to verify the failure is reproducible
+   - If you see a lot of errors/timeouts in the run, it can help to re-run in **single/sequential mode** (no Pabot / no parallel) to reduce **host performance/resource pressure** (CPU/RAM/IO contention) that can affect timing/stability.
 2. **Check consistency** - Note if the test fails at the same phase with the same error message
 3. **Determine failure type**:
    - **Consistent failure** (same error, same phase): Could be one of the following → Continue with troubleshooting below